jere1882/dl-blog/content/blog/transformer-architectures.md

 ![[Pasted image 20240729044347.png]]

-The scores are scaled down to stabilise the gradients, and softmax is applied to map the scores to the range 0-1.
+The scores are scaled down to stabilize the gradients, and softmax is applied to map the scores to the range 0-1.
 The result are the **attention weights**, which tell you for each pair of words in the input sequence, their relative attention.

 Finally, the attention weights are multiplied by the values to get the attention block output.